linrongbin16/lin.vim/README.md

 ![install-windows-notice-git-path.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-git-path.png)

 2. Python3 version must be compatible with gvim's libpython3.so version, or it will not been loaded.
-Latest vim 8.2-9 is compiled with python3.10.
 Please use `gvim --version` to find its libpython3.so version.

 ![install-windows-notice-python3-version-compatible.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-notice-python3-version-compatible.png)